snack-boomz/sdi-blended-tdd-scaffold/README.md

 ## Project Specs

+You should be following the rules of TDD throughout this project.
+Before working on a new class or feature, make sure you write a test that will provide coverage for the code you want to write.

 ### Create a `Teacher` class
     - This class has `name` (string), `subjectTaught` (string), `universityAttended` (string), `yearsAsTeacher` (num) properties
     - This class has methods: